Summit Inn: Business model

 The menu at the Summit Inn was typical, inexpensive and satisfying roadside fare, but with a twist: Ostrich and buffalo products were also served, including an ostrich egg omelette and "buffalo burgers."

 During the restaurant's operating hours, the original red neon "SUMMIT INN" sign flashed on and off to beckon drivers on present-day Interstate 15.
 Antique cars could occasionally be spotted in the parking lot.

-2016 fire

-On August 16, 2016, the diner was destroyed by the Blue Cut Fire.
-The current owners of the business plan to rebuild, making it appear as identical to the old building as possible.